lukasrosenberger/lukasrosenberger.github.io/index.md

   <summary>Abstract</summary>
 Upper-tail knowledge is increasingly seen as a pivotal factor enabling modern economic growth to emerge in Western Europe.
 This paper documents the important role of formal, and in particular science-based education in schools for diffusing upper-tail knowledge.
-Focusing on France, a country at the forefront of Enlightenment and Science in the eighteenth century, we construct a novel dataset on the establishment and the curriculum of the universe of public secondary schools (so-called *collèges*) from 1500 to 1789.
+Focusing on France, a country at the forefront of Enlightenment and Science in the eighteenth century, we construct a novel dataset on the establishment and the curriculum of the universe of public secondary schools (so-called <i>collèges</i>) from 1500 to 1789.
-Comparing towns with science track to towns without science track in the local *collège* in 1750, we find that science education is strongly positively associated with different proxies for upper-tail knowledge elites like scientific societies or subscriptions to the Enlightenment *Encyclopédie*.
+Comparing towns with science track to towns without science track in the local <i>collège</i> in 1750, we find that science education is strongly positively associated with different proxies for upper-tail knowledge elites like scientific societies or subscriptions to the Enlightenment <i>Encyclopédie</i>.
 We then study the origins of schools and the science curriculum, highlighting the importance of religious competition in the post-reformation period.
 We find that Catholic Bishop’s seats strongly predict the establishment of schools but not the shift of the curriculum towards science.
 In contrast, Jesuits (a Catholic teaching order) established science chairs at colleges from ca 1600 and were more likely to do so in the presence of a local Huguenot community.